Mixing input goes into infinite loop

 /mu2e/app/users/brownd/debug/Offline/debugcat/cnf.mu2e.debugcat.MDC2018e.001002_00000000.fcl (single file made of same 15 files pre-concatenated by artcat)

-#3 Updated by Kyle Knoepfel about 1 year ago
+#3 Updated by Kyle Knoepfel over 1 year ago

 - Status changed from Assigned to Feedback